Two Nucleon Systems at $m_\pi\sim 450~{\rm MeV}$ from Lattice QCD

 \subsection{Calculational Details}

 LQCD calculations were performed on three ensembles of $n_f=2+1$ isotropic gauge-field configurations with $L=24,32$ and $48$ lattice sites in each spatial direction, $T=64,96,96$ sites in the temporal direction, respectively, and with a lattice spacing of $b=0.1167(16)~{\rm fm}$~\cite{MeinelScale}.
 The L\"uscher-Weisz gauge action~\cite{Luscher:1984xn} was used with a clover-improved quark action~\cite{Sheikholeslami:1985ij} with one level of stout smearing ($\rho=0.125$)~\cite{Morningstar:2003gk}.
 The clover coefficient was set equal to its tree-level tadpole-improved value, a value that is consistent with an independent numerical study of the nonperturbative $c_{\rm SW} $ in the Schr\"odinger functional scheme~\cite{Hoffmann:2007nm,Edwards:2008ja,Brown:2014ena}, reducing discretization errors from ${\cal O}(b)$ to ${\cal O}(b^2)$.
 The $L=24,32$ and $48$ ensembles consist of $3.4\times 10^4$, $2.2\times 10^4$, and $1.5\times 10^4$ HMC evolution trajectories, respectively.
 Calculations were performed on gauge-field configurations taken at uniform intervals from these trajectories, see Table~\ref{tab:gauageparams}.
 The strange-quark mass was tuned to that of the physical strange quark, while the selected light-quark mass gave rise to a pion of mass $m_\pi=\pionmassFULL$ and a kaon of mass $m_K=\kaonmassFULL$.
 Many details of the current study mirror those of our previous work at the SU(3) symmetric point, which can be found in Refs.~\cite{Beane:2012vq,Beane:2013br}.
 In each run on a given configuration, 48 quark propagators were generated from uniformly distributed Gaussian-smeared sources on a cubic grid with an origin randomly selected within the volume.
-Multiple runs were performed to increase statistical precision and the total number of measurements is recorded in Table~\ref{tab:gauageparams}.
-Specifics of the ensembles and the number of sources used in each ensemble can also be found in Table~\ref{tab:gauageparams}.